FUNOS-03/RaceDay/RaceDay_API_Endpoint_Plan.md

 - 401 Unauthorized – Authentication required
 - 403 Forbidden – User does not have permission
 - 404 Not Found – Requested resource does not exist
+## Error Handling

+The API will return clear error responses when requests cannot be completed.

+Validation errors will return HTTP 400 Bad Request.
+Authentication failures will return HTTP 401 Unauthorized, while users without the required role or permission will receive HTTP 403 Forbidden.
+Requests for resources that do not exist will return HTTP 404 Not Found.